-Southall and Smith started by manufacturing automatic weighing machines for free flowing products like tea, coffee, baking powder and flour.
+Driver Southall is a checkweigher manufacturer and began life over 100 years ago as separate companies.
+The first being ‘Geo Driver and Sons’ and the second ‘Southall and Smith’.
+Southall and Smith started by manufacturing automatic weighing machines for free flowing products.
+These were things like tea, coffee, baking powder and flour.

-A Brief History of Southall and Smith Limited – Extract taken from booklet entitled “Your Career With S & S Limited”
+A Brief History of Southall and Smith Limited

-In 1910 due to the need for increased production it became necessary to expand the Works, and the company moved to its present site at Villa Street, Hockley.
+In 1910 (due to the need for increased production), it became necessary to expand the Works and the company moved to its present site at Villa Street, Hockley.

-When war came again in 1939 Southall and Smith were asked by the Ministry of Supply to design and manufacture new types of special purpose machines, many of which have since gained an International reputation.
+When war came again in 1939, Southall and Smith were asked by the Ministry of Supply to design and manufacture new types of special purpose machines.
+Many of which have since gained an international reputation.